When does grass evolve?

 Some 65 million years ago, the world was decimated by a massive asteroid impact that wiped out all non-avian dinosaurs.
 The evolution of grasses is often presented in this context, portrayed as the grass colonizing a world left relatively barren by mass extinction.
 However, this is a fallacy, as the grass did not become widespread until more than 10 million years after the extinction.
 Although 10 million years is not a long time in evolutionary terms, it is still too long to present grasses as colonizers after widespread plant extinction.
 The plant cover was probably largely restored only a few tens of thousands of years after the extinction, if not sooner.

-See also What is emery?
+See also What is prototype theory?

 Grass is considered one of the characteristic features of the Cenozoic era, which goes from the extinction of the dinosaurs to the present day.
 Many mammals closely co-evolve with grass, as special adaptations are required to digest its silica-rich tissues.
 Ruminants like cows solve the problem by using a multi-chambered stomach that slowly digests grass and ferments it.
 Using this, they can consume large amounts of grass to sustain themselves.
 Humans, being flexible omnivores, lack the necessary adaptations to digest grass, opting for more caloric food sources such as fruit and meat.